-School of Engineering at UC Merced, where he established and leads the UC Merced robotics laboratory, and he currently serves as chair for graduate studies with emphasis area in Electrical Engineering and Computer Science.
-He is also the founding director of UC Merced's Center for Autonomous and Interactive Systems (CAIS).Stefano Carpin received his “Laurea” (MSc) and Ph.D. degrees in electrical engineering and computer science from the University of Padova, Italy in 1999 and 2003, respectively.
-From 2003 to 2006 he held faculty positions with the International University Bremen, Germany.
+School of Engineering at UC Merced, where he established and leads the UC Merced robotics laboratory.
+Stefano Carpin is Professor and chair of the department of Computer Science and Engineering at UC Merced.
+He received his “Laurea” (MSc) and Ph.D. degrees in electrical engineering and computer science from the University of Padova (Italy) in 1999 and 2003, respectively.
+From 2003 to 2006 he held faculty positions with Jacobs University Bremen, Germany.
 Since 2007 he has been with the

 His research interests include mobile and cooperative robotics for service tasks, and robot algorithms.
 He published more than 100 papers in international journals, conferences, and workshops, and he is a Senior Member of the IEEE.
 From 2010 to 2014 he was an associate editor for the IEEE Transactions on Robotics (T-RO) and in 2015 he was a guest editor for a special issue of the Autonomous Robots journal on Constrained decision-making in robotics: models, algorithms, and applications.
 He is an associate editor for the IEEE Transactions on Automation Science and Engineering (T-ASE), an associate editor for the IEEE Robotics and Automation Letters (RA-L), and regularly serves as associate editor or program committee member for the major international conferences in robotics automation (ICRA, IROS, CASE).
 From 2006 to 2009 he served as elected executive member of the RoboCup federation.
 Under his supervision, teams participating in the RoboCupRescue Virtual Robots competition won second place in 2006 and 2008, and first place in 2009.